wosly2/wosly2/README.md

-my name is sawyer, i like writing in python and go :)
+my name is sawyer, i write some in python and go. i develop games in godot :)